 – You can add and remove people in the group without informing the AODocs Service team.

-– You must assign each member of the group the role of library administrator in the Folio libraries and template libraries they can use in their Folio configurations.
+– Users who create Folio configurations must be library administrators in the Folio libraries and template libraries that use their Folio configurations.
+In these libraries you must therefore assign either individual members of the Folio group or the entire Folio group the role of library administrator.
 Learn more: Set up the required accounts on your domain.

 Folio service account: AODocs service team